chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 ===========

-A *conversion* converts an expression of one type to another type, possibly changing its value.
+A *conversion* converts an expression of one type to another type, possibly producing a new value.
 In certain cases noted below the source expression can be a type expression.
 We refer to these two types the *source* and *target* types.
 Conversions can be either implicit (:ref:`Implicit_Conversions`) or